markbneal/bookdown_pdf_title/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "[Get Started](https://bookdown.org/yihui/bookdown/get-started.html)" at https://bookdown.org/yihui/bookdown/ for how to compile this example into HTML.
-You may generate a copy of the book in `bookdown::pdf_book` format by calling `bookdown::render_book('index.Rmd', 'bookdown::pdf_book')`.
-More detailed instructions are available here https://bookdown.org/yihui/bookdown/build-the-book.html.
+This was a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/.
+This example has been modified as per stackoverflow suggestions here (https://stackoverflow.com/questions/45963505/coverpage-and-copyright-notice-before-title-in-r-bookdown/48371022?noredirect=1#comment107413960_48371022) in order to add a title page (in this case text and image) at the start of the book.
+This includes adding lines to the `preamble.tex`, and creating a `before_body.tex`.

+Current version does not work (17/3/2020).
+Error message on build:
+!
+Undefined control sequence.
+l.127 \\maketitle

+Error: LaTeX failed to compile bookdown-demo.tex.
+See https://yihui.org/tinytex/r/#debugging for debugging tips.
+See bookdown-demo.log for more info.
+Execution halted

+Exited with status 1.